• Skip to main content

 Modified cellulose gum

-Molasses (corn syrup may be present; know your foods)
+Molasses (corn syrup may be present)

 Natural flavorings